-Crispus Attucks & the Boston Massacre
+Crispus Attucks and the Boston Massacre

 As British control over the colonies tightened, tensions escalated between the colonists and British soldiers.
 Attucks was one of those directly affected by the worsening situation.
-Seamen like Attucks constantly lived with the threat they could be forced into the British navy, while back on land British soldiers regularly took part-time work away from colonists.
+Seamen like Attucks constantly lived with the threat they could be forced into the British navy, while back on land, British soldiers regularly took part-time work away from colonists.

 Quickly becoming known as the Boston Massacre, the episode further propelled the colonies toward war with the British.

 The flames were fanned even more when the eight soldiers involved in the incident and their captain Thomas Preston, who was tried separately from his men, were acquitted on the grounds of self-defense.
 John Adams, who went on to become the second U.S. president, defended the soldiers in court.
 During the trial, Adams labeled the colonists as an unruly mob that forced his clients to open fire.